The Defocus Node blurs areas of an image based on a map/mask input.

 - No Z-buffer

-- Should be activate for a non Z-buffer in the Z input.
+- Should be activated for a non Z-buffer in the Z input.
 No Z-buffer will be enabled automatically whenever a node that is not image based is connected to the Z input.

 - Z Scale